ovh/terraform-ovh-publiccloud-consul/CONTRIBUTING.md

 to include the following:

 1. A description of the change, including a link to your GitHub issue.
-1. The output of your automated test run, preferably in a [GitHub Gist](https://gist.github.com/).
-We cannot run automated tests for pull requests automatically due to [security concerns](https://circleci.com/docs/fork-pr-builds/#security-implications), so we need you to manually provide this test output so we can verify that everything is working.
 1. Any notes on backwards incompatibility or downtime.

 ## Merge and release